 Environmental Protection Agency

 Elizabeth Poole has been an environmental scientist with the US EPA – Region 5 office in Chicago for the last ten years.
 She spends half her time in the NEPA program, reviewing mostly transportation projects, and half her time in environmental justice program, working on interagency coordination and capacity building.
 She serves on the NEPA Committee of the Interagency Working Group for Environmental Justice.
 She has a Bachelors from the University of Kentucky in Geology and a Masters from Johns Hopkins University in Environmental Policy.

 Carolyn Nelson, P.E., is a Civil Engineer who works as a Senior Project Development and Environmental Specialist in the Office of Project Development and Environmental Review.
 Her responsibilities include providing technical assistance and project oversight regarding NEPA compliance to FHWA Division Offices, federal partners, and State and local agencies.
 Carolyn is the NEPA lead for Environmental Justice, Title VI, CSS/D, and Public Involvement.
 Carolyn is a Licensed Professional Engineer and holds B.S. and M.S. degrees in Civil Engineering.

 Denise Freeman has worked for the Department of Energy for nearly 29 years providing assistance, guidance, and training on NEPA and related environmental matters, including EJ.
-As co-chair of the NEPA Committee of the Federal Interagency Working Group on Environmental Justice she has worked tirelessly to promote the effective and efficient consideration of EJ through the NEPA process.
+As a co-chair of the NEPA Committee of the Federal Interagency Working Group on Environmental Justice, she has worked tirelessly to promote the effective and efficient consideration of EJ through the NEPA process.
 Denise holds a Master’s Degree in Environmental Management from the University of Maryland University College.